MicrosoftDocs/windows-itpro-docs/windows/deploy/upgrade-analytics-get-started.md

 <TR><TD>26<TD>The operating system is Server or LTSB SKU.
 The script does not support Server or LTSB SKUs.
 <TR><TD>27<TD>The script is not running under System account.
 The Upgrade Analytics configuration script must be run as system.
 <TR><TD>28<TD>Could not create log file at the specified logPath.
-<TR><TD>29<TD> Connectivity check failed. and the most likely cause is the updates required for authentication proxy are not installed.
-Install the cumulative updates on the machine and enable the authentication proxy settings through registry settings.
-You can find the instructions and the updates here:  [Win 7](https://support.microsoft.com/en-us/kb/3192403), [Win 8.1](https://support.microsoft.com/en-us/kb/3192404), [Win 10 Build 1511 (TH2)](https://support.microsoft.com/en-us/kb/3192441).
-For information on running the deployment script in environments that use authentication proxy, see [this blog post] ().
+<TR><TD>29<TD> Connectivity check failed for proxy authentication.
+Install the cumulative updates on the machine and enable the authentication proxy settings :  [Win 7](https://support.microsoft.com/en-us/kb/3192403), [Win 8.1](https://support.microsoft.com/en-us/kb/3192404), [Win 10 Build 1511 (TH2)](https://support.microsoft.com/en-us/kb/3192441).
+For more information on authentication proxy support, see [this blog post] ().
-<TR><TD>30<TD>This means that the connectivity check failed, and the most likely cause is that the registry key is not set correctly.
+<TR><TD>30<TD>This means that the connectivity check failed, and the most likely cause is that the proxy setting is not enabled correctly.
 For instructions on setting the registry keys, see [Win 7](https://support.microsoft.com/en-us/kb/3192403), [Win 8.1](https://support.microsoft.com/en-us/kb/3192404), [Win 10 Build 1511 (TH2)](https://support.microsoft.com/en-us/kb/3192441).
-For information on running the deployment script in environments that use authentication proxy, see [this blog post] ().
+For more information on authentication proxy support, see [this blog post] ().
-<TR><TD>30<TD>There is already an instance of CompatTelRunner.exe running on the machine.
-Check the Windows Task Manager to verify that the CompatTelRunner.exe is no longer running before running the script again.
-You may also have a scheduled task that is running the script, so you should verify to make sure that you don't have Upgrade Analytics scripts scheduled to run at the same time.
+<TR><TD>30<TD>There is more than one instance of the Upgrade Analytics data collector running at the same time on this machine.
+This could be because a scheduled task was running when the script was run, or a second instance of the script was launched before the first one was completed.
 </TABLE>

 </div>